Hotels' body writes to PM seeking support amid Covid crisis

-New Delhi, May 28 (IANS) The Hotel Association of India (HAI) has written to the Prime Minister, appealing for immediate intervention to provide support to the hospitality sector, crippled again by the second wave of Covid-19 and the resultant lockdowns.
+New Delhi: The Hotel Association of India (HAI) has written to the Prime Minister, appealing for immediate intervention to provide support to the hospitality sector, crippled again by the second wave of Covid-19 and the resultant lockdowns.

 In its letter to Prime Minister Narendra Modi, the industry body has sought one-time settlement of loans and extension of loan moratoriums till September 2021, and waiver of all statutory liabilities at Centre, state and municipal levels for the pandemic period.